 The OSCEN bit in the calibration register at 0x08 controls the enable and disable of the oscillator.
-This bit is nonvolatile and is shipped to customers in the enabled (set to 0) state.
+This bit is nonvolatile and is shipped to customers in the "enabled" (set to '0') state.
 To preserve the battery life when the system is in storage, OSCEN must be set to '1'.
 This turns off the oscillator circuit, extending the battery life.
 If the OSCEN bit goes from disabled to enabled, it takes approximately one second (two seconds maximum) for the oscillator to start.

 While system power is off, if the voltage on the backup supply (V{RTCcap} or V{RTCbat}) falls below their respective minimum level, the oscillator may fail.
 The CY14B101P has the ability to detect oscillator failure when system power is restored.
-This is recorded in the oscillator fail flag (OSCF) of the flags register at the address 0x00.
-When the device is powered on (V{CC} rises higher than V{SWITCH}) the OSCEN bit is checked for enabled status.
+This is recorded in the Oscillator Fail Flag (OSCF) of the flags register at the address 0x00.
+When the device is powered on (V{CC} goes above V{SWITCH}) the OSCEN bit is checked for the 'enabled' status.
 If the OSCEN bit is enabled and the oscillator is not active within the first 5 ms, the OSCF bit is set to '1'.
 The system must check for this condition and then write '0' to clear the flag.

-Note that in addition to setting the OSCF flag bit, the time registers are reset to the "Base Time" (see Setting the Clock on page 15), which is the value last written to the timekeeping registers.
+Note that in addition to setting the OSCF flag bit, the time registers are reset to the 'Base Time', which is the value last written to the timekeeping registers.
 The control or calibration registers and the OSCEN bit are not affected by the 'oscillator failed' condition.

 The value of OSCF must be reset to '0' when the time registers are written for the first time.
-This initializes the state of this bit that may have become set when the system was first powered on.
+This initializes the state of this bit which may have become set when the system was first powered on.

-To reset OSCF, set the write bit 'W' (in the flags register at 0x00) to a '1' to enable writes to the Flag register.
+To reset OSCF, set the write bit 'W' (in the flags register at 0x00) to a '1' to enable writes to the flags register.
 Write a '0' to the OSCF bit and then reset the write bit to '0' to disable writes.